diogogomesaraujo/hash_kitten/README.md

 ## How It Works

-Hashkitten uses the SHA-256 hashing algorithm to generate hashes for provided text or file content.
-The hash is then converted into a fun, purr-styled output using a custom mapping system.
+Hashkitten is a playful tool that uses the robust SHA-256 hashing algorithm to generate secure hashes for your text or file content.
+But that's not all — `hashkitten` adds a fun twist by converting the hash into a unique, purr-inspired style using a custom mapping system. 🐾✨

+Love what `hashkitten` does?
+Show your support with a ⭐️ and help us make it even better!
+Got ideas or suggestions?
+Feel free to open an issue—we'd love to hear from you.
+Let’s keep those tails wagging! 🐱💻

 ## License